bwheel/rbnd-survivr-part1/README.md

 # Survivr, Part 1

-## Project Overview
+## Features Overview

-The goal of this project is to create your own Ruby gem that will help colorize terminal output.
-It will consist of a series of color methods like `red()` and `light_blue()` that will alter the color of a Ruby String when it is printed to the terminal.

-## Completing this Project

-Before submitting, ensure your program has the following:

-* A gemspec file containing
-	* name
-	* version
-	* date
-	* summary
-	* description
-	* authors
-	* files
-* A properly formatted and detailed README explaining your gem's usage and installation
-* Methods for colorizing Strings
+Colors for All, and All for Colors!
+	The Colorizr gem will decorate/color your console output in an easy to use manner.

+## Usage Instructions

+To use this gem simply call the color you want after the string you want colored.
+ex:
+	puts "test text".yellow
+In this example the text "test text" will apprear as yellow text in the console.

+This gem suppors the following colors.
 * red
 * green
 * yellow
 * blue
 * pink
 * light_blue
 * white
 * light_grey
 * black

+This gem also has two others functions
-* A `String.color` method which returns a list of color methods available
+String.colors #=> returns a list of supported colors.
-* A `String.sample_colors` method which outputs sample text showcasing all colors

-This project has no starter code.
-You will create all the files and directories from scratch.

-## Submitting Your Project

-Before submitting your project for evaluation, we recommend that you check that each of the following is true:

-* Your program runs without any errors
-* You are proud of your project and its output
-* You completed your project according to the instructions
+String.sample_colors

+## Installation Instructions
+To install this gem you must perform the following steps first:

+* Download the repository and navigate to root folder of the project.

-* You checked your project against the [rubric](https://docs.google.com/document/d/1wDMSU8kVWetHqDXjEkROmUDJyZobnZSyBz-FOfn6kGU/pub)
+* Install the gem file.
-* Create a zip file with your project files.
-For instructions on how to do this, click here.
-When you feel ready to submit, use the blue 'Submit Project' button below!
+	gem install colorizr-0.0.2.gem

+* Include the gem at the top of your ruby file. require('colorizr')